veden/Rampant/README.md

 # Version History

+0.15.6 -
+- Feature: Nocturnal Mode - causes Rampant attacks waves to only spawn at night.
+Best use with daylight Extender mod.

 0.15.5 -
 - Tweak: Increased ai refund from 2 to 3
 - Fix: Signals, Chain Signals, and Train stops now correctly rebuild when the corresponding make safe is toggled